AllenDowney/ExercisesInC/homeworks/homework02.md

 For each of the reading questions below, write answers in the form of a clear, concise, complete sentence or two.

 1. Give a real-world example of virtualization (ideally not one of the ones in the book).
 What is abstractly true about the system that is not literally true about the implementation?
+Models wearing "natural" looking makeup to create an effortless look

 2. What is the difference between a program and a process?
+A program gives instructions while a process is the instructions in execution

 3. What is the primary purpose of the process abstraction?
+It allows processes to share disk drives, graphics cards, and other hardware without trying to write to the same memory.

 4. What illusion does the process abstraction create?
+The illusion that processes are interfacing directly with computer hardware

 5. What is the kernel?
+Part of OS responsible for core capabilities such as creating threads

 6. What is a daemon?
+A (not evil) background process that provides OS services